 As the younger Johnson learned about his father’s military achievements, he campaigned for his father to receive the honors due him.
 Herman knew he was eligible for a Purple Heart, and Herman nominated Henry for a Medal of Honor, the military’s highest honor.
 He assumed his father was buried in a pauper’s grave in Albany since no one had been around to take care of him.

 Based on the work done by Herman Johnson, the Purple Heart was granted to Henry Johnson posthumously (June 25, 1996).
 However, the Medal of Honor application stalled.

 In 2002 Herman Johnson was buoyed by two pieces of good news:

-He discovered his father had been buried with full military honors in Arlington Cemetery, and Senator Chuck Schumer heard about Medal of Honor application and became involved.
+He discovered his father had been buried with full military honors in Arlington Cemetery.
+When Senator Chuck Schumer heard about Medal of Honor application and became involved.

 Ultimately, the military felt the nation’s second-highest award, the Distinguished Service Cross, was more appropriate to Henry Johnson’s actions, and a ceremony was held in 2003 to present his son with the medal.

-In 2015, Henry Johnson was awarded the nation’s highest honor, the Medal of Honor, posthumously.
+But things changed in 2015.
+Henry Johnson was to receive the nation’s highest honor, the Medal of Honor, posthumously.
 To read that story, click here.

 To read more about the Harlem Hellfighers, click here.
 The Hellfighters were an amazing group of men.
 You will also find stories about these Hellfighters: Horace Pippin,a gifted painter who rode the roller coaster of success; and James Reese Europe, who was the conductor of the Harlem Hellfighters Jazz Band.